RedAngel121/NytePack/README.md

         Investigate Glassential functional glass blocks
         Investigate secret rooms
-        Blood Magic Sigil of Air and (something about a meteor that dev is concerned about) Disable IE Wooden Storage Crate and Wooden Barrel, Creosote and steel production in favor of TFMG Adjust Sophisticated Storage settings
+        Blood Magic Sigil of Air and (something about a meteor that dev is concerned about) Disable IE Wooden Storage Crate and Wooden Barrel Use Oil settings provided by Immersive Petroleum Adjust Sophisticated Storage settings
         Gateways to Eternity
         - Add an absolute metric ton of gateways cause thats going to be fun